roman-milk/roman-milk.github.io/pam-and-nancy.md

  After the "Good to see you" and the "How have you been" were out of the way I told him of my problem and what I wanted to do about it and the I asked him if he had any suggestions.
 He did and I listened as he outlined them.
 We roughed out a plan and then I headed home.
 I had no idea of what awaited me there, but whatever it was I was going to have to be a little more civil to Nancy because I was going to need her help in what was planned for Pam.

  When I got to the house I found Nancy sitting at the kitchen table with an open bottle of wine in front of her and a half filled glass in her hand.
-She looked up when I came into the room and said: Report_Story #4
+She looked up when I came into the room and said: